sriram-rao/basic-db/report/project1.md

  On update/delete of records, we plan on shifting the records to uilize the newly freed space.
  We will update the documentation with our plan for slot directory on deletion of a record.

-- Explain your slot directory design if applicable.

 The slot directory is similar to the design described in the lecture.
 * We store a vector with the following information: memory offset to the record inside the current page and record length.
 * We have the following fixed length information: number of records and amount of free space remaining.